Solar eclipse draws shaded eyes skyward across metro Atlanta

 Cobb County School District announced months in advance that schools would release students early, before the eclipse began.

 Clayton County Public Schools embraced the event, holding a regular school day with activities for students to record cloud cover, temperature change and other data during the eclipse.
-All students and staff were going to receive protective eyewear.
+All students and staff received protective eyewear.

 Gwinnett County schools stayed open as usual, with some organizing special events for the eclipse.
 At Harbins Elementary School in Dacula, students got a chance to go outside as shadows started to cover the sun, right before boarding buses and parents’ vehicles to go home for the day.
 During school, there were food trucks and activities on site to celebrate the occasion.